Brexit Can Be Stopped, No Deal Brexit is Unlikely, So Take the Certain Choice -

 Certain?
 This ignores the first rule of politics: you have to be able to count.
 There are more Remainer than Brexiteer MPs and they’ve already shown they can flex their muscles.
 Aided and abetted by ‘Bollocks to Brexit’ Bercow and more than half the Cabinet, they have proved so far that they can dictate this process – stretching the normal rules of Parliamentary procedure if that’s what it takes.

 How secure is that castle held or that pass guarded?
 It is blindingly obvious that Theresa May will now do everything in her power to stop a No-Deal Brexit on 29th March.
-Every agony she’s gone through in the last two years of negotiations have been about avoiding this outcome, everyone knows she hasn’t prepared for it.
+Every agony she’s gone through in the last two years of negotiations has been about avoiding this outcome, everyone knows she hasn’t prepared for it.
 The Prime Minister is also a stickler for parliamentary etiquette.
 She has now given a floor-of-the-House commitment that the UK will not leave the EU on the 29th March without explicit parliamentary approval and she will take all necessary action to honour that promise.

 The Commons won’t back a second referendum.
 ‘The Commons has just voted decisively against a second referendum – the only remotely viable way to reverse the result of the first – by a resounding 334 to 85 votes,’ writes Howarth.